Man: Entertainment and media

 Media portrayals of men often replicate traditional understanding of masculinity.
 Men are portrayed more frequently in television than women and most commonly appear as leads in action and drama programming.
 Men are typically more active in television programming than women and typically hold more power and status.
 Due to their prominence, men are more likely to be both the objects and instigators of humorous or disparaging content.
 Fathers are often portrayed in television as either idealized and caring or clumsy and inept.
 In advertising, men are disproportionately featured in advertisements for alcohol, vehicles, and business products.

 Clothing

 A man wearing a business suit stands next to a display of men's blue jeans at a clothing factory.

 Men's clothing typically encompasses a range of garments designed for various occasions, seasons, and styles.
 Fundamental items of a man's wardrobe include shirts, trousers, suits, and jackets, which are designed to provide both comfort and style while prioritizing functionality.
 Men's fashion also encompasses more casual garments such as t-shirts, sweatshirts, jeans, shorts, and swimwear, which are typically intended for informal settings.
-Cultural and regional traditions often influence men's fashion, resulting in diverse styles and garments that reflect the unique characteristics of different parts of the world.
+Cultural and regional traditions often influence men's fashion, resulting in diverse styles and garments that reflect the characteristics of different parts of the world.